ThinkingLogic/kotlin-builder-annotation/README.md

 ```
 The builder will check for required fields, so
  `new MyDataClassBuilder().notNullString(null);`
- would throw an `IllegalArgumentException` and
+ would throw an `NullPointerException` and
  `new MyDataClassBuilder().nullableString("Bar").build();`
  would throw an `IllegalStateException` naming the required field ('notNullString' in this case), while
  `new MyDataClassBuilder().notNullString("Foo").build();`